rngl4b/aurora/README.md

 You can ping us anytime, we will try to be available most of the time!

 —-----------------

-And oh yeah, feel free to pick any Game of Thrones Character as a Producer!
+And oh yeah, feel free to pick your favorite Game of Thrones Character as a Producer!

 —-----------------